ennismore/irnmn-components/booking-popup/readme.md

 ### Explanation of `form-need-validation`

 The `form-need-validation` attribute determines whether the associated form should be validated before submission.
-The modal will show only if the form associated to `form-id` has the attribute `valid` (value doesnt matter).
-This validation is NOT handled in this component, it will only look for the `valid` attribute to know if the modal should be shown on submission.
+The modal will show only if the form associated to `form-id` has the attribute `valid` (value doesn't matter).
+This validation is NOT handled in this component; it will only look for the `valid` attribute to know if the modal should be shown on submission.

+### Explanation of `modal-endpoint`

+The `modal-endpoint` attribute allows you to fetch modal content dynamically from a remote endpoint.
+If this attribute is set, the modal will fetch and display the content from the specified URL.
+If not set, the modal will use the attributes provided to generate its content.